United States v. Salerno

 United States v.
 Salerno, 481 U.S. 739 (1987), was a United States Supreme Court decision that determined that the Bail Reform Act of 1984 was constitutional, which permitted the federal courts to detain an arrestee prior to trial if the government could prove that the individual was potentially a danger to society.
 The Act was held to violate neither the United States Constitution's Due Process Clause of the Fifth Amendment nor its Excessive Bail Clause of the Eighth Amendment.

 Background

 The case was brought up when the American Mafia member Anthony Salerno was arrested and indicted for violating the Racketeer Influenced and Corrupt Organizations Act.

 Decision

 Chief Justice Rehnquist wrote the opinion for the majority.

-Justice Marshall and Justice Stevens each wrote dissenting opinions.
+The majority determined that detaining someone in anticipation of trial because they are considered dangerous was not a punishment under the Constitution.

 Salerno is famous for expounding the "no set of circumstances" test.
 Challengers who bring a facial challenge to a statute claim the statute is "void on its face" and so should be declared unconstitutional.
 That is an extremely high burden, as the challenger must show that no set of circumstances exists under which the statute would be valid.

 The Court, however, recognized the well-established overbreadth doctrine, which provides a different standard for facial challenges of laws that are alleged to violate the First Amendment.

+Justice Marshall and Justice Stevens each wrote dissenting opinions.